barricklab/seabreeze/documentation/docs/output.md

 - `other`: number of inversions or deletions whose mechanism was through recombination between other repeats or illegitimate recombination

 For examples of all of these tables, please see the [tutorial](tutorial.md).

+## Predict replichore and inversion balance

+This command analyses the length of the two replichores of each assembly, and classifies inversion as inter-replichore or intra-replichore.
+It produces the following output:

+- `data/08_reindex_genome_oric/replichore_arms.csv`: a csv file that describes the length of the two replichores for all of the assemblies.
+It contains the following fields:

+	- `clone`: Name of the assembly
+	- `ori`: Location of the _oriC_ sequence.
+You may notice that this is 0 for all of the assemblies.
+This is because the circular genomes have been rotated for this step to start at the _oriC_ to normalise it.
+	- `dif`: Location of the _dif_ sequence.
+This coordinate represents the first base at which the supplied _dif_ site starts.
+	- `length`: Total length of the genome of the ancestor
+	- `arm_1`: Length of one replichore (in this case, the distance in bp from the _oriC_ to the _dif_ site)
+	- `arm_2`: Length of the other replichore (in this case, the distance in bp from the _dif_ site to end of the genome)
+	- `ratio`: The ratio of the longer arm to the shorter arm.
+This value should be >=1
+	- `percent`: The percent of the total length of the genome contained in the longer arm.
+For a perfectly balanced genome, this value is 50 and gets larger as the genome gets more imbalanced.
+It is never less than 50.

+- `data/11_annotated_boundaries/inversion_replichores.csv`: a csv file that tallies the count of each type of inversion (inter-replichore vs intra-replichore) for all of the assemblies.

+	- `clone`: Name of the assembly
+	- `total_inversions`: Total number of inversions detected in that assembly.
+This is the sum of the `total_inter_replichore` and `total_intra_replichore`.
+	- `across_ori`: Number of inversions that were across the _oriC_ site
+	- `across_dif`: Number of inversions that were across the _dif_ site
+	- `total_inter_replichore`: Total number of inter-replichore inversions.
+This is the sum of `across_ori` and `across_dif`
+	- `total_intra_replichore`: Total number of inter-replichore inversions.

+- `data/11_annotated_boundaries/<assembly>_inversion_classification.csv`: a csv file that has more detailed information about all of the inversions in a given assembly.
+It has the same fields as `data/11_annotated_boundaries/<assembly>_inversion.csv` (see **Predict SV mechanism**), with three additional fields:

+	- `classification`: Describes the type of inversion, and takes on values 'across_ori', 'across_dif', 'intra_replichore'.
+	- `length`: Length of the inversion in bp.
+	- `symmetry_percent`: The percent of the total length of the inversion contained in the longer arm.
+For a perfectly symmetric inversion, this value is 50 and gets larger as the inversion gets more asymmetric.
+It is never less than 50.

+- `data/11_annotated_boundaries/inversion_replichores_long.csv`: a csv file that contains a list of all inversions across all assemblies.
+It contains the following fields:

+	- `clone`: Name of the assembly
+	- `classification`: Describes the type of inversion, and takes on values 'across_ori', 'across_dif', 'intra_replichore'.
+	- `length`: Length of the inversion in bp.
+	- `mechanism`: Putative mechanism of the inversion, and takes on values 'between_IS', 'IS_mediated' and 'other' See **Predict SV mechanism** above.
+	- `symmetry_percent`: The percent of the total length of the inversion contained in the longer arm.
+For a perfectly symmetric inversion, this value is 50 and gets larger as the inversion gets more asymmetric.
+It is never less than 50.